 ERS TRS

-Measurement Date March 31, 2017 June 30 , 2016
+Measurement Date March 31, 2018 June 30, 2017

 Inflation Rate 2.5% 2.5%

-Projected Salary Increases 3.8% Rates of increase differ based o service.
-They have been calculat based upon recent NYSTRS mem experience.
+Projected Salary Increases 3.8% Rates of increase differ based or

 Service Rate

 5 4.72%

 15 3.46%

 25 2.37%

 35 1.90%

-Projected Cost of Living Adjustments 1.3% 1.5%
+Cost of Living Adjustments 1.3% 1.5%

-Investment Rate of Return, Including Inflation 7.0%, compounded annually, net of investment expense 7.5%, compounded annually, net of pension plan investment expense
+Investment Rate of Return, Including Inflation 7.0%, compounded annually, net of investment expense 7.25%, compounded pension plan inv •

 Decrements Developed from the Plan's 2015 experience study of the period April 1, 2010 to March 31, 2015 Based on the results of an actuaria experience study for the period Jul 1, 2009 to June 30, 2014.

-Mortality Improvement Society of Actuaries Scale MP-2014 Society of Actuaries Scale MP-2014
+Mortality Improvement Society of Actuaries Scale MP-2014 Society of Scale M

-The long-term rate of return on pension plan investments was determined using a building block method in which best estimate ranges of expected future real rates of return (expected returns net of investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long term expected rate of return by weighting the expected future real rates of return by each the target asset allocation percentage and by adding expected inflation.
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best estimate ranges of expected future real rates of return (expected return, net of investment expenses and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by each the target asset allocation percentage and by adding expected inflation.
 Best estimates of the arithmetic real rates of return for each major asset class included in the target asset allocation are summarized below: